What You’ll Learn From Hair Care Tips After Coloring

 We all know that the blow dryer, flat iron, and curling iron can take a toll on our tresses – but the risk that hot stylers pose to colored hair is especially intense.
 Try to let your hair dry naturally whenever you can, and when you do use the blow dryer, stick with the lowest setting.

 When you do use heat for styling, you need to be using a high-quality protectant like the Color Protect Perfect Blowout.
 This innovative product protects your hair from heat, all while keeping it looking incredibly shiny, smooth, and bright.

 The chlorinated water in swimming pools contains chemicals that can affect your hair color, especially if you’re a blonde.
 If you plan to spend a lot of time at the pool this spring and summer, try to wear your hair up to avoid getting it wet.
 A leave-in conditioner applied before swimming is another way to protect it from chlorine’s color-changing effects.

-Achieve Long-Lasting Hair Color with Products from Keratherapy
+Color-Safe Hair Care Products from Keratherapy

 When you color your hair, it can be a major investment of time and money – so why wouldn’t you do everything possible to keep it looking its best?
 Don’t sacrifice your hair health and color quality to subpar products; instead, trust your tresses to the salon-grade selection of hair care from Keratherapy.

 We’ve formulated a variety of hair care collections specifically designed to suit individual hair types and concerns, including the Color Protect series for colored hair.

 Stop settling for color that fades faster than it should: upgrade your color care routine with the Color Protect collection from Keratherapy today.